prithvish-doshi-17/MyDollarBot-BOTGo/docs/code.md

 9. command_delete(message):
 Takes 1 argument **message** which contains the message from the user along with the chat ID of the user chat.
 It then calls delete.py to run to execute the add functionality.
 Commands used to run this: commands=['display']

+10. command_estimate(message):
+Takes 1 argument **message** which contains the message from the user along with the chat ID of the user chat.
+It then calls estimate.py to run to execute the add functionality.
+Commands used to run this: commands=['estimate']

+11. command_budget(message):
+Takes 1 argument **message** which contains the message from the user along with the chat ID of the user chat.
+It then calls budget.py to run to execute the add functionality.
+Commands used to run this: commands=['budget']

+12. command_category(message):
+Takes 1 argument **message** which contains the message from the user along with the chat ID of the user chat.
+It then calls category.py to run to execute the add functionality.
+Commands used to run this: commands=['category']

+13.command_category(message):
+Takes 1 argument **message** which contains the message from the user along with the chat ID of the user chat.
+It then calls pdf.py to run to execute the add functionality.
+Commands used to run this: commands=['pdf']

 # How to run this feature?
 This file contains information on the main code.py file from where all features are run.
 Instructions to run this are the same as instructions to run the project and can be found in README.md.